nifedara/Liveability-Ranking-of-Nigerian-States-Using-Wikipedia/README.md

 From the results, the following deductions were made:
 1. Of the 10 Nigerian states considered, Lagos state ranked as the most liveable state.
+2. Imo state had the highest score in the infrastructure liveability category.
+And ranked the second most liveable state.
-2. Kano state ranked as the least liveable state.
+3. Kano state ranked as the least liveable state of the 10 states considered.
+4. Kaduna state is at the bottom of the rank, just a position above Kano

 #### Success Metric: ####
-80% Similarity of my liveabilty result to the 2019 HDI(Human Development Index) Ranking of Nigerian states
+***80% Similarity of the liveabilty ranking result to the 2019 HDI(Human Development Index) Ranking of Nigerian states.***

+Comparing the 2019 HDI(Human Development Index) Ranking of Nigerian states (list by Radboud University) to my liveability ranking result, there is a close similarity.
+In my liveability ranking, Lagos ranked the highest, and Kaduna and Kano ranked the least, just like in this HDI ranking

+#### Conclusion: ####
-There's no previously done Nigerian state liveabilty ranking metric to measure the accuracy of the result of my analysis with, but I believe Wikipedia articles can be used to estimate the development of regions of the world, like Nigeria where the United Nations Sustainable Development Goals are hard to track due to a lack of data.
+Wikipedia articles can be used to estimate the development of regions of the world, like Nigeria where the United Nations Sustainable Development Goals are hard to track due to a lack of data.

 ### Dataset ###
-The dataset of the Wikipedia articles about Nigeria which I created will be uploaded for access to anyone who is interested in a project like this.
+The data used can be gotten by mining Wikipedia articles.